seanchatman/chatgpt-mdbook-for-kids/src/Deploying.md

 1. Sign up for a [GitHub account](https://github.com/signup).
 2. Create a [new repository](https://github.com/new) for your book.
-3. Add your book director to the repository.
+3. Add your book directory to the repository.
 [It is hard but you can do it!](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github#adding-a-local-repository-to-github-using-git).
 4. Enter these commands to add your book's files to the repository:
 ```commandline
 git add .